DragonSenses/Curiosity/Rust/ch-6/ch06-02-match.md

     }
 ```

-We didn’t handle the `None` case, so this code will cause a bug.
-Luckily, it’s a bug Rust knows how to catch.
-If we try to compile this code, we’ll get this error:
+We didn't handle the `None` case, so this code will cause a bug.
+Luckily, it's a bug Rust knows how to catch.
+If we try to compile this code, we'll get this error:

 ```sh
 $ cargo run